Tackling Long Code Search with Splitting, Encoding, and Aggregating: Experimental Results

-To explore the improvement of the proposed \model for code snippets with different lengths, we report the search performance of baseline method GraphCodeBERT and \model under different ground-truth code token lengths.
-The comparison results are shown in \cref{tab:Improvement_python}.
+To explore the improvement of the proposed \model for code snippets with varying lengths, we present the search performance comparison between the baseline method GraphCodeBERT and \model under different ground-truth code token lengths.
+The results are depicted in \cref{Figure:pillar_graph_ourModel}.

-As we can see, the retrieval performance of each query subset has been improved, especially the improvement of long code retrieval results.
-We attribute this to two aspects.
-First, the fusion module of \model captures and incorporates information from various parts of the long code.
-Second, the splitting of code can be seen as a method of data enhancement.
-In summary, \model helps us get a stronger code representation, which greatly improves the retrieval performance.
+Notably, the retrieval performance of each query subset exhibits noticeable enhancements, particularly for long code retrieval results.
+We attribute this improvement to two crucial factors.
+Firstly, the aggregation module of \model adaptively captures and incorporates information from diverse segments of the long code, leading to a more comprehensive and informative code representation.
+Secondly, the code splitting method employed by \model can be viewed as a form of data augmentation, providing additional context and variation that aids in strengthening the code representation.
+In summary, \model yields a more robust code representation, significantly enhancing the overall retrieval performance.